About Chrism Press

-Marisa Deshaies is an editor of Christian historical and contemporary fiction and nonfiction as well as general market fiction.
+Marisa Deshaies Stokley is an editor of Christian historical and contemporary fiction and nonfiction as well as general market fiction.
 A lover of all-things bookish and publishing, she revels in the literary musings of authors who write of the past and present through faith-driven stories.
 She holds a B.A. in English (concentration in professional writing), an M.A. in professional writing, and is certified in editing through the Christian PEN.
-Novels she’s edited have been nominated for the Selah and INSPY Awards.
+Novels she’s edited have been nominated for the Selah, INSPY, and Cascade Awards.

 Marisa has worked at all levels of editing—from managing editor of a contemporary romance imprint, to developmental editor, to line and copy editor.
 She has coached new and experienced authors to craft their writing to deliver memorable characters, deeply moving stories, thought-provoking themes, and beautiful words.
 She believes in a firm, gentle, and encouraging approach to the editor-author relationship and enjoys forming those relationships with whom she works.

 When she’s not editing, Marisa can be found among the numerous piles of books crowding her apartment.
-She and her soon-to-be husband live in northern Virginia and are active parishioners at their Catholic church.
+She and her husband and daughter live in northern Virginia and are active parishioners at their Catholic church.

-A native Oregonian, Rhonda attended St. John’s College in historic Annapolis, Maryland and now lives in Michigan with her husband and five children.
+Rhonda is a fully professed lay member of the Order of Preachers (the Dominicans).
+A native Oregonian, she attended St. John’s College in historic Annapolis, Maryland and now lives in Michigan with her husband and six children.
 Find her online at rhondaortiz.com.

 Roseanna M. White